quasarframework/quasar-framework.org/source/components/datetime-input.md

   content: Boolean,

   // Optional.
 Show icon button
-  // if textfield is marked with error
+  // if model is marked with error
   error: Boolean
 }
 ```